davidviziteu/http-sniffer/README.md

 # http-sniffer python project

-displays and filters the http packets coming to/from a ubuntu machine
+displays the http packets coming to/from a ubuntu machine

+some filtering is available